petershin/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/ignoring-files-and-folders.md

 # Ignoring Files and Folders

-DXP Cloud allows subscribers to determine which files and folders should be ignored before deploying a service.
+Liferay Cloud allows subscribers to determine which files and folders should be ignored before deploying a service.
 This is done by creating a `.lcpignore` file and placed inside the top level of the project folder (for example: `/etc/lfrlearn/` where `lfrlearn` is the project name).
 By placing the file here, the **ignore** rules can be shared with other users.

 ## Using the `.lcpignore` File